megaease/easeagent-sdk-go/README.md

 - Design for Micro-Service architecture, collecting the data from a service perspective.

 ## Features
 * Easy to use.
-It is right out of the box for Http Server Tracing.
+It is right out of the box for HTTP Server Tracing.
   * Collecting Tracing Logs.
-    * Http Server
+    * HTTP Server
-    * Http Client
+    * HTTP Client
     * Supplying the `health check` endpoint
   * Decorate the Span API for Middleware

 * Data Reports
   * Console Reporter.
-  * Http Reporter.
+  * HTTP Reporter.

 * Standardization
     * The tracing data format is fully compatible with the Zipkin data format.